bazelbuild/proposals/designs/2022-09-12-native-launchers-python.md

 Currently, `py_binary` is non-hermetic and launches inconsistently between platforms.

-On macos and Linux, there is a [python_stub](https://github.com/bazelbuild/bazel/blob/master/src/main/java/com/google/devtools/build/lib/bazel/rules/python/python_stub_template.txt) that is non-hermetic and requires a "bootstrap" Python interpreter on the host.
+On macos and Linux, there is a [python_stub](https://github.com/bazelbuild/bazel/blob/master/src/main/java/com/google/devtools/build/lib/bazel/rules/python/python_stub_template.txt) that is non-hermetic and requires a bootstrap Python interpreter on the host.
 The "shebang" can be overridden, but a "shebang" is always dependent on the runtime host.

 On Windows, there is a [native launcher](https://github.com/meteorcloudy/bazel/blob/master/src/tools/launcher/python_launcher.cc)